hallard/WeMos-TIC/README.md

 You can do that going to Berry console from Tasmota WEB user interface.

-As an example, follow is driving on board RGB Led function of Power consumption (low green then going to red when reaching maximum current of your contract)
+Here is a Berry example, goal is to follow real time consumption driving on board RGB Led depending on current Power consumption (low green then going to red when reaching maximum current of your contract)

 ```python
 #-